 Adult books, from what I have found, are not the same.
 Every adult book synopsis sounds something like this: “After losing her mother and reuniting with her estranged sister, Tracy must figure out how to love again, starting with herself.”
 Are you kidding?
 I don’t want to read that.
 That’s too close to home.
 I don’t care about Tracy’s issues, I have my own.
 Give me something fun or nothing at all.

-I have recently been plowing through my old favorite young adult books I read as a, well, young adult, and I have found (thankfully) that many of them still hold up even years — and a writing degree — later.
+I have recently been plowing through my old favorite books, and I have found (thankfully) that many of them still hold up even years — and a writing degree — later.
 So, I invite you to escape the real world for a while and return to your younger days, when your problems were far simpler and love was always just around the corner.
 Here are my top picks.

 The Lunar Chronicles by Marissa Meyer

 This series is incredible.
 Consisting of four main reads, The Lunar Chronicles is a retelling of four classic fairy tales: Cinderella, Red Riding Hood and the Wolf, Rapunzel, and Snow White.
 Except it all takes place in the future, so Cinderella is part-cyborg and Snow White lives on the moon.
 The four women (and a handful of male counterparts) all have to come together to basically save the world from a hyper-evolved moon civilization.
-I know, I know.
-I promise it’s laid out in a coherent way.
+It sounds like a big messy jumble off the bat, I am aware, but I promise you it’s worth a read.

-I cannot recommend this series enough; the villain is fascinating, the characters are all endlessly charming (Carswell Thorne is my favorite, by the way), and the plot will keep you interested until the very end.
-Plus, it’s fun to return to familiar tales and connect the dots from the classics to the retelling.
+I cannot recommend this series enough; the villain is fascinating, the characters are all endlessly charming (Carswell Thorne has major Percy Jackson vibes), and the plot/setting is unlike anything I’d ever read before.
+Plus, it’s fun to return to the familiar tales and connect the dots from the classics to the retelling.

 My Life Next Door by Huntley Fitzpatrick